Investigative Journalist Who Exposed Corrupt FIFA Official Was Shot Dead in Ghana

 Nyantakyi resigned from all of his roles and was banned from soccer for life last year for bribery, corruption and conflict of interest as a result of the documentary.

-The film also alleged widespread corruption among other officials, referees and coaches, and the entire Ghana Football Association was shut down by Ghana’s President Nana Akufo-Addo as a result.
+The film also alleged widespread corruption among other officials, referees and coaches, and the entire Ghana Football Association was shut down by Ghana’s president as a result.
 The Confederation of African Football, the continent’s top soccer body, banned or suspended nearly two dozen referees and officials because of Anas’ team’s work.

 Tiger Eye PI said Hussein-Suale’s last project for it was the soccer documentary.
 It didn’t say what other projects he was involved in for them.
 The BBC said Hussein-Suale worked with it on various projects, including an investigation into human body parts sold for ritual magic in Malawi.